 The reason GUI may be more inherently intuitive is that it builds upon concepts people were already familiar with: file cabinets, trash cans and so on.
 To explain new things, we turn to metaphors.
 A typical description of a new program or service may sound like “Pastebin for traffic dumps”, “Instagram for musicians”, or “Pornhub for Haskell programmers”.
 It's pretty obvious now what they may look like (with the exception of the last one perhaps) because everyone already knows what Pastebin or Instagram are.

 This brings us to the point that intuitive and revolutionary are often contradictory properties.
 A good invention allows people to do things they couldn't do before.
 It may require revolutionary internals, like wireless phones, but in the end, “I wish I could talk with anyone at any distance” was a common idea long before it was possible.
-The best ones allow people to do things no one thought of before.
+However, best inventions allow people to do things no one thought of before.

 An old joke goes “computers can solve all problems that didn't exist before computers were invented”.
-A fun thing is that Charles Babbage himself only thought of a narrow class of problems and he thought programming would be simply translating formulas to punched card.
+A fun thing is that Charles Babbage himself only thought of a narrow class of problems and he thought programming would be simply translating formulas to punched cards.
 It was Ada Lovelace who realized that you can encode any information in digital form and use a programmable computer for tasks far beyond numerical computations.
 No one before thought that automatically searching and analyzing textual information was a possibility, for example.